wellsb1/fort_s/README.md

 ### Info
 * Version is currently set to 0.0.1
-* Group is currently wellsb1
+* Group is currently com.github.wellsb1

 ### Helpful Commands
 ###### (in no particular order)
-* 'gradle eclipse' to convert this project into an eclipse project
+* ``gradle eclipse`` convert this project into an eclipse project
-* 'gradle install' to install this project's jar into a local maven repository for use by other projects
+* ``gradle install`` install this project's jar into a local maven repository for use by other projects
+* ``gradle uploadArchives`` start the process of pushing a build into the Maven Repositiory.
+Takes a few minutes to complete.
+For a more detailed explanation as to how this works and it's setup, view the 'fort_j' project's README